kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 - No naming constraints are needed.
 Labels should be used to look up both EvictionRequests and Evictions.

-Other controllers or actors should not be able to create Evictions.
-EvictionRequests should be used to ensure seamless operation.
+Other controllers or actors are discouraged to create Eviction Objects.
+EvictionRequests should be used to ensure seamless operation. evictionrequest-controller will ensure that there is at most one active Eviction per target.
+It will not start, and it will immediately cancel duplicate Evictions.
+This enables the responders to observe and send updates to a single Eviction object at a time.
+This helps with scalability and state duplication.
+Please refer to [Cancellation and default GC](#cancellation-and-default-gc) for more details.

 Responders do not need to handle the requester side; they can simply observe Evictions and interact with them as explained below.